gsampaio-rh/ai-simulacra-agents/IMPLEMENTATION_PLAN.md

 ├── ✅ Dynamic contextual thinking (not pre-written templates) └── 🎯 DELIVERABLE: Agents truly THINK with LLM cognition ✅

-M3: Agents with Memory (1-2 weeks)
+M3: Agents with Memory (1 week) ✅ COMPLETED
 ├── Memory storage and retrieval
 ├── Basic importance scoring
 └── 🎯 DELIVERABLE: Agents remember what they do